yosymfony/toml/Informal-TOML-part-specifications.md

 --------------
 Another syntax possible is to build on the nested brackets idea.
 It is possible enclose kust the array of table levels in brackets, as in the path description [RootTable.[NextLevel].JustATable], or [RootTable.JustATable.[ArrayOfTables]] and even [RootTable.[MiddleAOT.EndAOT].LeafTable].
 This is a more general formulation of the current all encompassing  [[Everything.Inside.Here.Is.AOTable]] idea.

 To me this seems simple and obvious enough.
-TOML does aim for general JSON structure representation without all the rigidity and fuss.
+TOML does aim for general JSON structure representation equivalence without all the rigidity, fuss, and lack of anywhere to put comments.

-Because the above example on the TOML site is very specific and clear, I now distrust all those so called compliant software packages for the various programming languages and libraries, since maybe they may don't implement this correctly.
-Even though I haven't tried any of them yet, other than PHP.
-(Other than Yosymphony, there was another PHP candidate that I was using initially, and it was working pretty well, and it claimed compliance, until I started to notice it wasn't exactly tested with rigor, and your version appears to have been built with a consistent discipline of design and test together, and used the phpunit framework.
-Still I did try a few ideas using the other PHP that claimed 0.4.0 support (https://github.com/leonelquinteros/php-toml), and it is pretty good compliance.
+Because the above example on the TOML site is very specific and clear, I now distrust all those so called compliant software packages for the various programming languages and libraries, since maybe they may don't implement this sublte feature correctly.
+I haven't tried any of them yet, other than the two PHP versions that appear on a google search.
+(Other than Yosymphony, there was another PHP candidate that I was using initially, and it was works pretty well, and it claimed TOM04 compliance, until I started to notice it didn't convert integer keys into strings.
+The Yosymfony version appears to have been built with better test and design discipline, with the use of phpunit testing framework.
+I played enough with the other at (https://github.com/leonelquinteros/php-toml), to find out that TOM04 is good to use.

-Its possible that 0.4.0 doesn't actually do AOT contexts, and this is a new feature that has been added later, that will be further specified in 1.0.
-The TOM04 readme is insufficient on this.
+Its possible that TOM04 doesn't actually do AOT contexts, and this is a new feature that has been added later, that will be more fully and generally specified in 1.0, whenever this is published.
+The TOM04 readme is insufficient on these details.

 So the new TOML seems to be begging to come up with this sort of rule : -